jundalisay/spblist/content/en/research/aristotle/prior/chapter-04.md

 ### Chapter 4

-How are syllogisms produced?
+How are syllogisms produced?*

+{{< n n="Syllogisms are merely the flow of the mind from one idea to another, as Aristotle explained in Chapter 1" >}}

 Syllogism should be discussed before demonstration because syllogism is the general.

-The demonstration is a sort of syllogism, but not every syllogism is a demonstration.
+The demonstration is a sort of syllogism, but not every syllogism is a demonstration.*

+{{< n n="A demonstration is when the abstract flow of ideas has a match with reality" >}}

 <!-- Whenever 3 terms are related to one another that  as in a
 whole, and  as in or from a whole,   -->